alicel/subset-strategy-simulations/tiered/helper_scripts/README.md

 2. **Invalid S3 bucket**: Check bucket name and permissions
 3. **Go program not found**: Verify `./mba/migration-bucket-accessor` exists
 4. **Template errors**: Check `{migration_id}` placeholder usage
+5. **Missing metadata**: Some migration IDs may not have metadata in S3
+   - Check the execution logs for "Skipped (no metadata)" messages
+   - Skipped migrations are logged but don't cause execution failure
+   - Metadata is checked at: `s3://bucket/mig<ID>/metadata/subsets/calculationMetadata/desc*`

 #### Validation